 What Is Quarantine Fatigue?

-"Quarantine fatigue is being absolutely done with the isolation, the lack of connection, lack of routine, and loss of the sense of freedom to go about life in some pre-quarantine way that feels unrestricted; it's being emotionally exhausted and depleted from experiencing the same day, every day," said Jennifer Musselman, L.M.F.T., psychotherapist, leadership consultant, and PhD-C at the USC Doctoral Program for Change Management and Leadership.
-Is this ringing any bells for you?
+"Quarantine fatigue is being absolutely done with the isolation, the lack of connection, lack of routine, and loss of the sense of freedom to go about life in some pre-quarantine way that feels unrestricted; it's being emotionally exhausted and depleted from experiencing the same day, every day," says Jennifer Musselman, L.M.F.T., psychotherapist, leadership consultant, and PhD-C at the USC Doctoral Program for Change Management and Leadership.

 "The protracted nature of the stressors culminates in the feelings of fatigue, which although similar to the initial stress and anxiety, is also different," says Talley.
 "Fatigue is usually accompanied by diminished performance, decreased energy, increased irritability, a diminution of creative problem solving, and, at times, a growing sense of hopelessness.
 The chronicity of the stress adds to the severity of anxiety, and can also change the qualitative nature of the anxiety as well."

 "Think of your health like your phone: It has a limited amount of energy before it needs to recharge; humans are the same way," explains says Kevin Gilliland, Psy.D., a clinical psychologist in Dallas.
 (In this metaphor, daily connection and activities are the energy source, rather than time spent at home.)
 "You can only live without your typical routines and connections to other people for so long.
 You start to act like your phone does when it's in low-battery mode."
 (Silver lining?
 Quarantine might have some potential mental health benefits, too.)

 Quarantine Fatigue Symptoms